gauravsak/roman-numbers-to-integers/README.md

 # Step 13
 The case of "IX" is similar to that of "IV" but I have not yet provided the value of literal 'X'.
 I think this is also a good time to provide value of all roman literals.

+# Step 14
+Provide value of all roman literals and corresponding tests.